ashleynilo/fprime/docs/documentation/user-manual/design/communication-adapter-interface.md

 This port carries a status of `Fw::Success::SUCCESS` or `Fw::Success::FAILURE` typically in response to a call to the `comDataIn` port described above.

-!!! note
+> [!NOTE]
-    it is critical to obey the protocol as described in the protocol section below.
+> it is critical to obey the protocol as described in the protocol section below.

 ## Communication Queue Protocol